collinalexbell/democracy/README.md

 Citizens of the corporation:
 - participate in democratic functions of the corporation.
 These include financial allocations, module acceptance, constitutional ammendment ratification, and citizenship control
 - recieve a UBI
-- work for the betterment of the corporation (can be paid bonuses for their work)

 ### Revenue
 Citizens are responsible for generating revenue.
 These streams can be wholly owned by the corporation or they could be developed inside a subordinate corporation that uses the standard capitalist approach to distribute shares to contributors.
 The parent corporation controlled by the constitution would have claim on the shares of such a sub corporation.